puzzle/ansible-training/content/en/docs/01/_index.en.md

 ### Task 2

-* Create a SSH key pair for the user `ansible` on the controller host.
+* Create an SSH key pair for the user `ansible` on the controller host.
 * Don't set a password for the private key!
 Just hit ENTER at the prompt.
 * Enable SSH key-based login for the user `ansible` on all nodes and the controller by distributing the SSH-public key.
 * Test the login on the nodes.